 - Sports injuries

-Bowen Theory was first developed in the 1950s by Australian, Tom Bowen.
+Bowen Technique was first developed in the 1950s by Australian, Tom Bowen.
 Training courses in Mr Bowen’s technique were first offered in the late 1980s in Australia and reached the UK and USA in 1993.
-For more information on Bowen Therapy and Technique, see American Bowen Academy »
+For more information on Bowen Technique & Therapy, see American Bowen Academy »